Sumner PC & Associates

 Sometimes, but not often, the investigation by the police may lead to the need for a grand jury to review the evidence.
 However, this procedure is not often used in Michigan anymore.

-When a crime is committed in a police officer’s presence — or the officer has “probable cause” to believe that certain misdemeanors or any felony were committed, even though the officer did not see it happen — an officer may arrest a suspect on the spot without an arrest warrant.
+When a crime is committed in a police officer’s presence, or the officer has “probable cause” to believe that certain misdemeanors or any felonies have been committed but did not see it happen, an officer may arrest a suspect on the spot without an arrest warrant.
 The officer must then submit a warrant request to the prosecuting attorney, suggesting potential charges to be authorized.

-If an arrest is not made, after the officer has completed his/her investigation, the officer must submit a warrant request to the prosecuting attorney, again suggesting potential charges to be authorized by the prosecutor.
+If an arrest is not made, after the officer has completed his or her investigation, the officer must submit a warrant request to the prosecuting attorney, again suggesting potential charges to be authorized by the prosecutor.

 When the police officer submits a warrant request to the prosecuting attorney, the officer also submits a police report containing the information learned about the incident.
 The report may include witness statements, pictures, driving record and criminal history record of the suspect.

 This is usually the first time that the prosecutor’s office is involved in the case unless a prosecutor reviewed a search warrant or went to the crime scene.
 At this stage, the prosecuting attorney determines whether a person should be charged with a crime and, if so, what the crime should be.
 The prosecutor thoroughly reviews all reports and records concerning the case.
-On occasion, the prosecutor sends the case back to the police officer to conduct additional investigation.
+On occasion and if necessary, Michigan prosecutors will send the case back to the police to conduct additional investigation.

 The prosecuting attorney can issue a charge if the prosecutor believes that “probable cause” exists that the suspect committed the offense.
-However, most prosecutors apply the higher standard of proof necessary at trial — whether the charge can be proved “beyond a reasonable doubt” based on the information known at the time.
+However, most Michigan prosecutors apply the higher standard of proof necessary at trial, whether the charge can be proved “beyond a reasonable doubt” based on the information known at the time.